 Some have engaging names such as "The Furry Day Carol."
 The Christmas sheet music "All You That in This House" I had never heard before, but I found it catchy immediately, and fun to play on the violin.

 Here's a funny little version of this English carol which employs an updated sound:

 So, to work that out, it would be Bm and Em in the key of Bm; Cm and Fm in the key of Cm, Dm and Gm in the key of Dm, and Em and Am in the key of Em.
-Have fun!
+Thoroughly baffled?
+Just try it!

 The download links for the lead sheets: